-- In addressing the more complex needs of students with disabilities, the school communicates that a decision-making process occurs outside of the scope of an IEP team meeting. - The school conveys that the level of supports and ESE services are based largely on administrative convenience issues: scheduling, staffing, or budgetary constraints. - The school is unable to share a sufficient level of understanding regarding the contractual relationship with the district and the related ESE administrative services contained within the contract.
-The role of the LEA in an IEP meeting is of particular importance in this case.
+- In addressing the more complex needs of students with disabilities, the school communicates that a decision-making process occurs outside of the scope of an IEP team meeting. - The school conveys that the level of support, and ESE services are based largely on administrative convenience issues: scheduling, staffing, or budgetary constraints. - The school is unable to share a sufficient level of understanding regarding the contractual relationship with the district and the related ESE administrative services contained within the contract.
+The role of the LEA in an IEP meeting is of particular importance in this case. - The school conveys that they can only service students that require support facilitation.